How Ukrainian cultural heritage is being preserved online | DW | 23.03.2022

 In 1992, the Vijecnica building, which houses the National Library in Sarajevo, became the target of shelling by Bosnian Serbs — even though the grand building in Sarajevo's center was not used for military purposes.

-More than 80% of the library's contents were destroyed; around 3 million books and numerous old documents tracing the multi-ethnic history of the country went up in flames.
+More than 80% of the library's contents were destroyed; about 3 million books and numerous old documents tracing the history of the country went up in flames.

-"The National Library was a treasure, it had documents about the multi-ethnic, cosmopolitan Bosnia with its rich culture," says Majstorovic.
+"The National Library was a treasure: It had documents about the multiethnic, cosmopolitan Bosnia, with its rich culture," Majstorovic said.
 "It is now difficult for historians to find, for example, documents about the Jewish community in Sarajevo.
 These are all things that got lost there."

-Even though he did not experience the Siege of Sarajevo personally, Majstorovic says that his father's accounts deeply marked him.
+Even though he did not experience the Siege of Sarajevo personally, Majstorovic said his father's accounts had deeply marked him.

-"If the intention at the time was to destroy Bosnian identity by removing cultural institutions, then we see a similar pattern in Ukraine today," he adds.
+"If the intention at the time was to destroy Bosnian identity by removing cultural institutions, then we see a similar pattern in Ukraine today," he said.

-In Odesa a monument of the city founder, Duke de Richelieu, was covered with sand bags for protection

-Today, Sebastian Majstorovic works at the Austrian Center for Digital Humanities and Cultural Heritage in Vienna.
+Today, Majstorovic works at the Austrian Center for Digital Humanities and Cultural Heritage in Vienna.

-"In the beginning, we focused on securing everything that was publicly available on the internet," he explains.
-They use a special program, which searches websites of cultural institutions and archives for links and downloads information such as documents, photographs of artworks, virtual tours of reconstructed historical monuments, films, folk music productions or traditional dress patterns.
+"In the beginning, we focused on securing everything that was publicly available on the internet," he said.
+They use a program that searches websites of cultural institutions and archives for links and downloads information such as documents, photographs of artworks, virtual tours of reconstructed historical monuments, films, folk music productions amd traditional dress patterns.

-However, the fully automatic program does not function all the time, which is why Majstorovic has enlisted the help of volunteers who help download the data manually.
+The fully program does not function on its own all the time, which is why Majstorovic has enlisted the help of volunteers who help download the data manually.
 In some cases, programmers write special applications to save information.

-For the last three weeks, SUCHO has already secured 10 terabytes of data.
+For the past three weeks, SUCHO has already secured 10 terabytes of data.

-According to Majstorovic, the problem is not digitizing cultural heritage.
+Majstorovic said the problem was not digitizing cultural heritage.
 "Cultural institutions, also in poor countries are doing a good job of digitizing their heritage.
-However, no one has thought much about securing the data and that is something that worries me," he says.
+However, no one has thought much about securing the data and that is something that worries me," he said.

 One needs to work together internationally to create a digital infrastructure in which even small regional museums can secure their data with little effort and at no expense, he added.